Flag of Magallanes

-The Flag of Magallanes y la Antártica Chilena Region is one of the regional symbols of the Chilean Magallanes y la Antártica Chilena Region.
-This flag was adopted in 1997 by the regional government, also with the Regional Coat of Arms.
+The flag of Magallanes y la Antártica Chilena Region is one of the regional symbols of the Chilean Magallanes y la Antártica Chilena Region.
+The flag was adopted in 1997 by the regional government, along with the Regional Coat of Arms.

 Design and symbolism

 The regional flag is a blue field, in the bottom of which stands a golden strip highlighting six peaks, which are covered on top by a white border.
 On top of these, and in front of blue background, is placed the Southern Cross on a slant and white stars.

 According to the official symbolism, the blue color represents the night sky, while the golden peaks symbolize the steppe region, while white indicates the snow that often falls in winter.
 The Southern Cross symbolizes the position of the area.